Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bayview-Elanora Heights has 105 active public transport stops offering a mix of ferry and bus services.
-These stops are served by 62 individual routes, facilitating 2,244 weekly passenger trips in total.
-Transport accessibility is rated as good, with residents typically located 239 meters from the nearest stop.
+These are covered by 62 different routes that facilitate 2,244 weekly passenger trips in total.
+The area's transport accessibility is rated good, with residents on average located 239 meters from the nearest stop.

-Service frequency averages 320 trips per day across all routes, equating to approximately 21 weekly trips per individual stop.
+Service frequency averages 320 trips per day across all routes, equating to about 21 weekly trips per individual stop.

 Frequently Asked Questions - Transport